 As well as addressing sites deemed essential under a Drought scenario, sites under a Dry scenario look to continue to build resilience and maintain key functions of wetlands.
-In addition to the Drought scenario sites, Woodcutters will be watered through this scenario.
-Planning for this site is now aiming for improvements in condition, not just looking to maintain condition.
-It also has consideration for long-term (5-10 year) water planning.
+In addition to the Drought scenario sites, Wetland 33, Mulcra Horseshoe, Finnigans Creek, Sandy Creek and Lilyponds will be watered through this scenario.
+Planning for these sites is now aiming for improvements in condition, not just looking to maintain condition.
+The aim is to restore the ecological character of these sites, by returning them to a historically natural watering regime as much as possible.